Blaze, shots heard from prison in Iran capital amid protests | Law-Order

 Blaze, shots heard from prison in Iran capital amid protests

-Videos showed shots ringing out as plumes of smoke engulfed the sky in Tehran amid the sound of an alarm.Witnesses said that police blocked roads and highways to Evin prison and that at least three strong explosions were heard coming from the area.
+A protest broke out on the street soon after, with many chanting Death to the Dictator a reference to Supreme Leader Ayatollah Ali Khamenei and burning tires, circulating videos showed.Witnesses said that police blocked roads and highways to Evin prison and that at least three strong explosions were heard coming from the area.

 - Country: